 - Grab some Rit dye from the laundry section at Target or Walmart and make those black jeans black again.

 - Invest in some new heel tips for your worn-out high heels instead of buying a new pair.

 Your wardrobe just needs some TLC – it’s far from dead.

 If you’ve got a boyfriend, husband, brother or dad, ask them if you can dig through your wardrobe and try to snag some items they are no longer using (or borrow if they trust you enough!).
 I frequently dig through Jun’s wardrobe and grab items he no longer uses that are the missing key to tons of outfit ideas.
 Oversized white button-up dress shirts, oversized pullover hoodies, oversized bomber jackets, oversized watches – well, you get it: if you want something oversized or menswear-inspired, check out the nearest man’s wardrobe available to you.

 #10: Try Styling That’s Out of Your Comfort Zone

 I know, you’re scared to try new things.
 But what if I told you new things were good?
 I mean, fashion is all about being creative and expressing yourself, so why not try new styles you don’t normally do?
 I don’t like to consider my style unilateral as I love creating outfits based on my mood – from athleisure and sporty to upscale and classy, my style spectrum is pretty wide, which allows me to utilize every single garment that’s in my closet.

 Look at your favorite celebrities and bloggers and try out some outfits inspired by them featuring pieces in your current wardrobe – you’ll have a lot of fun doing this, I guarantee you!

 Are you going to try some of these tips?
-Let me know in the comments and don’t forget to subscribe to my newsletter below to get more fashion tips and tricks delivered to you by email.
+Let me know in the comments if you do!
+Don’t forget to follow me on Instagram and subscribe to my newsletter below to get more fashion tips and tricks delivered to you by email.